 Developmental psychologist and educator Campito draws on her own experiences as a parent to personalize the experience of becoming an advocate for one’s child.
 She explains how parents can work with communities of care to meet their child’s needs.

-Keilty explains what early intervention looks like and how families can best partner with professionals so that young children can learn, grow, and thrive.
+With a focus on how families and professionals can collaborate effectively so that infants and toddlers learn, grow, and thrive, this book reflects research and best-practices in the field of early intervention.
 The book includes a chapter on assessment and planning outlining how parents and professionals can work together throughout the process.

 In this video, families of children with special needs share their stories to help other parents understand what to do when they find out that their child has a special need, how to find answers to their questions, how to advocate for their child, and how to focus on their child’s unique strengths.

 Floortime DVD Training Series, Volume 1: The Basics: Relating and Communicating

 This training series introduces the Floortime approach for helping children to master the basics of relating and communicating.
 The creators of the approach demonstrate techniques that both follow the child’s natural emotional interests and challenge the child toward greater mastery of the social, emotional, and intellectual capacities.
 Cases related to birth to three-year-olds can be watched for EI credit (3.25 hrs): Introduction: The DIR model (45:13); Case 8.
 Gary, 22 months (66:00); Case 10.
 Alex, 2 years (87:24)